AGitUser0001/WRO-FE-2025/README.md

 </table>

 ### Potential Improvements
-Our servo motor is slighty prone to moving from a lot of wear.
+Our servo motor is slightly prone to moving from a lot of wear.
 This can offset the servo arm and make our steering slanted.
-In the future if we we're to attempt the sae thing we would definetly find a way to secure the servo in place such as, with super glue or zipties.
+In the future if we were to attempt the same thing we would 100% find a way to secure the servo in place such as, with super glue or zip ties.

 ### Our Wheels <a class="anchor" id="wheels"></a>
 <table>